Eniadan/Eniadan/README.md

 ## 🚀 About Me

 - 🐍 Python Backend Developer
-- ⚡ FastAPI & asynchronous API development
+- ⚡ Building APIs with FastAPI and asynchronous Python
-- 🔐 Interested in secure and reliable backend systems
-- 🗄️ PostgreSQL, SQLite & SQLAlchemy
+- 🗄️ Working with PostgreSQL, SQLite, SQLAlchemy, and Alembic
-- 🧪 Pytest & backend testing
+- 🧪 Writing and testing backend systems with Pytest
+- 🔐 Interested in secure, reliable, and scalable backend architecture
-- 🔄 Alembic database migrations
+- 🔄 Exploring concurrency, transactions, and race-condition handling
-- ⛓️ Building scalable APIs for blockchain payment systems
+- ⛓️ Building backend systems for financial and blockchain applications
-- 🏦 Experience building transactional banking APIs
-- 🌍 Open to junior/entry-level backend opportunities worldwide
+- 🌍 Open to junior/entry-level backend opportunities
 ---

 ## 🛠️ Tech Stack